Cameroon–China relations: Political relations

 Chinese Foreign Minister, Wang Yi visited Cameroon on 12 January 2014.

 Cameroon was one of 53 countries, that in June 2020, backed the Hong Kong national security law at the United Nations.

-Economic development
+Economic relations

 Since the first Forum on China Africa Cooperation in 2000, Beijing has successfully delivered $2.4 billion in development finance to Cameroon. $87 million of that total falls under the OECD-DAC criteria for Official Development Assistance.
 Major projects executed by the Chinese government in Cameroon include: